Though the reason for your hardship might not be apparent, in time you will uncover it. Have faith that the universe has your back.

 6. Success is sweeter on the way up.

-When you get back on your feet after a fall, you have a greater appreciation for the little things.
+When you get back on your feet after hitting rock bottom, you have a greater appreciation for the little things.
 Suddenly, you are most grateful for sunrises and sunsets, flowers blooming, children laughing.

 Put down your baggage, enjoy a fresh start, and be free to experience all the joys in life.